AiDarkEzio/AiDarkEzio.github.io/README.md

 # 🚀 Coding Projects Portfolio

-This repository showcases a collection of coding projects, organized by skill level.
+This is a collection of coding projects, organized by skill level.
 Each project is a step forward in mastering programming and building a diverse portfolio.
 Use this roadmap to sharpen your skills across web development, logic building, APIs, UI/UX, and machine learning.

 ---